aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/02_InventoryAnalysis.md

 1. Add data preprocessing:

-    - Add a new Python step after the SQL query
+    - Add a new Python Function step after the SQL query by clicking the "+" under the get_input_data block
     - Name the step "simplify_input_data"
     - Add the code below to prepare data for the AI model: